 The Geneva International Centre for Humanitarian Demining (GICHD) contributes to the development and implementation of instruments of international law that address the problem of explosive hazards through technical, logistical and administrative support.

-ISU - APMBC | The APMBC Implementation Support Unit (ISU-APMBC) was established in 2001.
+ISU - APMBC | The APMBC Implementation Support Unit (ISU-APMBC) was established in 2001 based on an agreement reviewed in 2011.
 The ISU-APMBC derives its mandate from the States Parties and is hosted by the GICHD, which provides it with administrative and logistical support.

 ISU - CCM | As agreed between the States Parties and the GICHD, the Centre hosts the ISU of the CCM since May 2015, providing infrastructure and administrative support for ISU operations.
 As a joint collaboration of the GICHD and the ISU CCM, the third edition of the “Guide to Cluster Munitions” was released in April 2016.

 Each year, the GICHD provides administrative and logistical support to the APMBC Work Programmes.
 The GICHD also administers the Sponsorship Programmes of the APMBC and of the CCW.
 The Sponsorship Programmes are designed to strengthen the implementation of these instruments, promote universalisation and ensure widespread participation in related meetings.